Specification - AID

 KeyAliasRequirementDescriptionExample

-authRecommendedAn authentication hint token from Appendix A.auth=pat
+authaRecommendedAn authentication hint token from Appendix A.a=pat

 2.2.
 Examples